fredericklussier/TinyPeriodicTask/ReadMe.rst

 the time has no interference to the main execution, and vice versa.

-By design, when you start a tinyPeriodicTask instance, the runner will delay the call to the callback function according to the interval.
+By design, when you start a tinyPeriodicTask instance, the runner will delay the first call to the callback function according to the interval.

 When you create an instance of TinyPeriodicTask, you can add any parameters you need to use when executing the callback. like this: